-Credit Guarantee Fund Trust for Micro and Small Enterprises (CGTMSE) scheme was launched by the Government to strengthen and facilitate the credit delivery system to the MSME sector.
+Credit Guarantee Fund Trust for Micro and Small Enterprises (CGTMSE) scheme was launched by the Government to strengthen and facilitate the credit delivery system in the MSME sector.
 Public, private, and foreign banks along with Regional Rural Banks (RRBs) and the SBI with its associate banks are included in the lending institutions under this scheme.

-New and existing MSMEs engaged in manufacturing or service activities, excluding retail trade, educational institutions, agriculture, Self-Help Groups (SHGs), training institutions are eligible for this scheme.
+New and existing MSMEs engaged in manufacturing or service activities, excluding retail trade, educational institutions, agriculture, Self-Help Groups (SHGs), and training institutions are eligible for this scheme.

 - This MSME scheme for entrepreneurs includes term loans and/or working capital loan facility up to Rs.
 2 crore, per borrowing unit

 - The guarantee cover provided is up to 75% of the credit facility up to Rs.
 1.5 crore

 - 85% of credit facility for loans up to Rs.
 5 Lakh is provided to micro-enterprises